CHARAN-Chiru-17/PowerBI-Supply_chain_management/README.md

 8.Metrics: Display Split by Customer

-Create DAX measures for relevant metrics like on-time percentage, in-full percentage, etc., by customer.
 Add cards to display these metrics, and use the slicer to filter by customer.

 9.Metric: Display Split by City